Skip to main content

 Call 203-688-1010 to schedule your mammogram at one of these locations.

 Give the mammography center your primary care provider’s or Ob/Gyn clinician’s name so your results can be forwarded to them.
-If Yale Health is not your primary insurance, please verify coverage and the need for a referral with your primary insurance company.
+If Yale Health is not your primary insurance, please verify your coverage and check if a referral is needed with your primary insurance company.

 All other breast imaging requires a referral.